liubin/docs.hyper.sh-hyperform/03-Reference/compose_file/04-AWS_ELB.md

-# AWS ELB configuration reference
+# AWS ELB Configuration Reference

 If your application will provide service to public, you can use AWS ELB to loadbalance your services.